This post may contain affiliate links. See my disclosure statement.

 How to Use Homemade Lavender Syrup

-- It’s absolutely perfect in sparkling water or other cold beverages.
-Just add 1 teaspoon lavender simple syrup to 16 oz. of water.
-You will have to experiment with this amount.
-Start small, and add more or less according to your taste.
-Drop fresh mint into the drink as a garnish, and to provide extra color and flavor.
-A splash of lemon juice is also delicious.
+- For beverages, it’s absolutely perfect in sparkling water or other cold drinks.
+Start by adding 1 teaspoon of lavender syrup to 16 ounces of water.
+You may need to experiment with the amount.
+Start small and adjust to your taste.
+Try garnishing with fresh mint for a pop of color and extra flavor.

-- Drizzle over pancakes, waffles, or ice cream.
+- Drizzle over pancakes, waffles, or vanilla ice cream.

-- Combine it with honey to make lavender honey syrup.
+- Combine with honey to make a lovely lavender honey syrup.

 Frequently Asked Questions